 Completed Sagas

-It is possible for a timeout to be queued after its saga has completed.
+It is possible for a timeout to be queued after its saga has been completed.
 Because a timeout is tied to a specific saga instance it will be ignored once the saga instance is completed.

 Timeout state

 The state parameter provides a way to pass state to the Sagas timeout handle method.
-This is useful when many timeouts of the same "type" that will be active at the same time.
+This is useful when many timeouts of the same "type" will be active at the same time.
 One example of this would be to pass in some ID that uniquely identifies the timeout eg: .

 .
-With this state passed to the timeout handler it can now decrement the bonus correctly by looking up the order value from saga state using the provided id.
+With this state passed to the timeout handler it can now decrement the bonus correctly by looking up the order value from the saga state using the provided id.

-Using the incoming message as timeout state
+Using the incoming message as a timeout state

 method and making the saga implement IHandleTimeouts